Morning sessions (10 a.m. - 12noon) / 8-week classes

 Sustaining the Public Square Series: Elections!

 Class Co-Facilitators: Keith Kemp and Al Sturges

 In our 3rd annual series of civically engaged lectures and presentations, this year’s topic couldn’t help but explore the subject of elections!
-Join this class to participate in lively and informative sessions such as Campaign Finance & Volunteerism with former campaign manager Doug Price, Immigration Policies with Dr. Andrae Marak of Governors State University, a history of The Shakman Decree and its impact on government operations with attorney Peter Monahan, Consumption Recession Issues with Dr. Anthony Andrews of Governors State University, Energy Issues at both Federal and Local levels and their impact on voters with environmental lawyer Mel Nickerson, The State Budget: Federal Issues & Journalistic Approach with Rick Bryant (Asst. to R. Kelly), The Electoral College with Andy Schott of Prairie State College and a chat with the League of Women Voters!
+Join this class to participate in lively and informative sessions such as Campaign Finance & Volunteerism with former campaign manager Doug Price, Immigration Policies with Dr. Andrae Marak of Governors State University, a history of The Shakman Decree and its impact on government operations with attorney Peter Monahan, Consumption Recession Issues with Dr. Anthony Andrews of Governors State University, Energy Issues at both Federal and Local levels and their impact on voters with environmental lawyer Mel Nickerson, The State Budget: Federal Issues & Journalistic Approach with Rick Bryant (Asst. to R. Kelly), The Electoral College with Andy Schott of Prairie State College and Elections: 2016 and Beyond with Barbara Moore, Syvia Tillman and Erin Roeper of the League of Women Voters!

 Class Leader: Jerome Julian

 The Beatles’ iconic status and enduring legacy are well-known.
 However, less attention has been given to the more intriguing and unusual intellectual and cultural elements expressed in their work.
 This entertaining class takes a deeper dive into the Fab Four, with an emphasis on less-explored topics, including the esoteric influences on their music, lyrics, film, and art.
 Class will review the band’s output & share insights through multi-media presentation, lecture, and discussion.

 The Supreme Court: Classic and Contemporary Cases